gvwilson/thirdbit/_posts/2015/2015-06-21-splitting-the-shell.md

   we would welcome feedback from other instructors who have tried it or similar things.
-  And if you have tricks of your own that you'd like to share, please let us know&mdash;we'd be happy to feature them here.
+  And if you have tricks of your own that you'd like to share, please let us know–we'd be happy to feature them here.
 </p>